livewire/livewire/docs/pagination.md

 }
 ```

-Now, because of the `pageName` parameter, added to the `paginate` method, when a user visits page `2` of the *invoices* as well, the URL will show the following:
+Now, because of the `pageName` parameter that has been added to the `paginate` method, when a user visits page `2` of the *invoices*, the URL will contain the following:

 ```
 `https://application.test/customers?page=2&invoice-page=2`
 ```

-To use Livewire's page navigation methods on a named paginator, you must pass in the page name as the second parameter like so:
+When using Livewire's page navigation methods on a named paginator, you must provide the page name as an additional parameter:

 ```php
 $this->setPage(2, pageName: 'invoice-page');